PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

 will convert them to a common type.
 Python converts the operand whose type has the smaller range of values to the type of the operand with the wider range of values.
-(This is called a widening coercion: The “narrower” operand is forced to be the type of the wider.)
+(This is called a widening coercion: The "narrower" operand is forced to be the type of the wider.)
 So, if they are mixed in expressions, integers will be converted to long integers or floats, and long integers will be converted to floats.
 The conversions to float may lose some low-order digits.

 Table TODO is a complete list of Python operators and their precedence levels.
-Some of the operators won’t be discussed until later sections;
+Some of the operators won't be discussed until later sections;
-we’ll refer to the table then.
+we'll refer to the table then.
 The operators with higher precedence levels are performed before those with lower precedence.

 The arithmetic operators in Python are much the same as those in C or C++.
 They are at precedence levels 9 through 12.
 The bit-wise operators (ANDs, ORs, shifts) are mostly at levels 5 through 8.
-Since they are not used much in Web enterprise applications, we won’t discuss them further.
+Since they are not used much in Web enterprise applications, we won't discuss them further.

 We will discuss the logical and comparison operators later when we discuss ``while`` loops.